Curse of scale-freeness: Intractability of large-scale optimization with multi-start methods: Introduction

-where $h(n) = (2^{-1/\xi}-1)n$.
-As mentioned above, (\ref{eqn:curse_of_scale_freenss}) shows that the {\it half-life} of the ERG increases asymptotically in proportion to the number of completed iterations.
-This would deserve to be described as ``trying to get closer to the goal, it is getting further away."
+where $\lfloor \, \cdot \, \rfloor$ and $\lceil \, \cdot \, \rceil$ denote the floor and ceiling functions, respectively.
+As illustrated by Figure~\ref{fig_RE-NN-LKH-log}, Equation~(\ref{eqn_curse_of_scale_freenss}) implies that the {\it half-life} of the expected relative gap is asymptotically proportional to the number of trials completed.
+This phenomenon is aptly described as ``{\it Reaching for the goal makes it slip away.}"

-Based on the power-law formula (\ref{power_law_02}), we show that overcoming the curse of scale-freeness requires developing an algorithm that accelerates exponentially its performance relative to the RMS method.
-To consider this intractability, we apply three ILS algorithms to five TSP instances taken from TSPLIB (for details, see Appendix~\ref{sec:num_setup}) and summarize the numerical results in Figures~\ref{RMS-ILS_RA-LKH}--\ref{RMS-ILS_GR-LKH}.
-From the figures, we observe that the relative gap of the best EOV from the optimal value decays eventually at most at a power-law rate.
-Thus, our ILS algorithms do not overcome the curse of scale-freeness.
-As is well-known, the ILS is one of the metaheuristics of high performance among multi-start methods.
-Hence, other multi-start algorithms are also likely to be trapped in the curse of scale-freeness.
+Our power-law formulas (\ref{power_law_01}) and (\ref{power_law_02}) imply that overcoming the curse of scale-freeness depends on devising an LS algorithm that incorporates advanced restart and diversification strategies to achieve exponential acceleration in improving the best empirical solution relative to the RMS method (see Section~\ref{subsec_intractability}).
+These results indicate that the curse of scale-freeness is very difficult to overcome.
+To confirm this conclusion, we apply three RMS and three ILS algorithms to five instances of the Traveling Salesman Problem (TSP) from TSPLIB (see Table~\ref{TSPLIB_instances} and Appendix~\ref{sec_num_setup} for details) and summarize the numerical results in Figures~\ref{RMS-ILS_RA-LKH}--\ref{RMS-ILS_GR-LKH}.
+The figures reveal that the relative gap between the best EOV and the optimal value decays at most at a power-law rate, demonstrating that the ILS algorithms cannot overcome the curse of scale-freeness.
+Since the ILS method is known as one of the most powerful metaheuristics among multi-start methods, it is likely that other multi-start algorithms are also trapped by the curse of scale-freeness.

-The rest of this paper consists of four sections.
-Section~\ref{sec:preliminaries} provides the EVT framework for the problem considered in this paper and the foundation for describing our power-law formulas.
-Section~\ref{sec:main} presents our power-law formulas for the EIR and ERG as the main results of this paper.
-Based on the main results, Section~\ref{sec:discussion} discusses the intractability of large-scale combinatorial optimization problems.
-Finally, Section~\ref{sec:remarks} contains concluding remarks.
+The rest of this paper is organized as follows.
+Section~\ref{sec_preliminaries} presents the preliminaries for our EVT analysis of empirical solutions generated by the RMS method.
+Section~\ref{sec_main} provides the main theoretical results of the paper, including the power-law formulas described above.
+Based on these theoretical results, Section~\ref{sec_discussion} discusses the intractability of large-scale optimization with multi-start methods.
+Finally, Section~\ref{sec_remarks} offers concluding remarks.